Tropical Storm Nicole churns toward Bahamas, Florida

 “This incoming storm is a direct threat to both property and life,” said Volusia County Manager George Recktenwald.
 “Our infrastructure, particularly along the coastline, is very vulnerable because of Hurricane Ian.”

-In the Bahamas, long lines had formed at gas stations and grocery stores earlier Tuesday, said Eliane Hall, who works at a hotel on Great Abaco island.
+In the Bahamas, long lines formed at gas stations and grocery stores earlier Tuesday, said Eliane Hall, who works at a hotel in Great Abaco island.

 “We just boarded it up,” she said of the hotel, adding that the impact of Hurricane Dorian, a Category 5 storm that struck in 2019, was still fresh in many people’s minds.
-“We’re still affected.”
+“We’re still affected,” she said.

 Authorities said they were especially concerned about those now living in about 100 motorhomes in Grand Bahama after Dorian destroyed their homes, and about the migrant community in Great Abaco’s March Harbor that Russell said has grown from 50 acres (20 hectares) to 200 acres (81 hectares) since Dorian.
 The previous community of Haitian migrants was among the hardest hit by the 2019 storm given the large number of flimsy structures in which many lived.

-The storm’s track remains uncertain as it approaches Florida, where it is expected to make landfall on the state’s east coast as a Category 1 hurricane early Thursday.
-It is then expected to track northwestward across Florida before moving into southern Georgia, the hurricane center said Tuesday afternoon.

-Hurricane warnings were issued for a large portion of Florida’s Atlantic Coast, from Boca Raton to north of Daytona Beach.
+By Tuesday afternoon, hurricane warnings were issued for a large portion of Florida’s Atlantic Coast, from Boca Raton to north of Daytona Beach.
 Tropical storm warnings are in place for other parts of the Florida coast, all the way to Altamaha Sound, Georgia.
-The warning area also stretches inland, covering Florida’s Lake Okeechobee, with tropical storm watches in effect on the state’s Gulf Coast from Bonita Beach in southwest Florida to the Ochlockonee River in the Panhandle.
+The warning area also stretches inland, covering Florida’s Lake Okeechobee, with tropical storm watches in effect on the state’s Gulf Coast from Bonita Beach in southwestern Florida to the Ochlockonee River in the Panhandle.
+The tropical storm watch extends north to the South Santee River in South Carolina.

 Officials in the Bahamas opened more than two dozen shelters across the archipelago on Tuesday as they closed schools and government offices in Abaco, Bimini, the Berry Islands and Grand Bahama.